Crowd turns out in Philadelphia to mourn, honor Lewis Katz

 Two other passengers, two pilots and a cabin attendant also died when the Gulfstream jet rolled off the runway at takeoff and down an embankment into a gully before catching fire.

-"My father prepared me for everything in life except for this," said Lewis Katz, his son, at the memorial.
+“My father prepared me for everything in life except for this,” said Katz's son, Drew Katz, at the memorial.

-The plane had been scheduled to fly to Atlantic City, New Jersey, after a party at the home of historian Doris Kearns Goodwin.
-(Editing by Ellen Wulfhorst and Bill Trott)
+(This story is refiled to correct Drew Katz instead of Lewis Katz in penultimate paragraph)